 4. Are you worried you don’t have enough to say?

-It’s not uncommon for members of the wedding party to know very little about the couple (even the best man and maid of honour), so giving a heartfelt speech might feel impossible.
+It’s not uncommon for members of the wedding party to know very little about the couple, so giving a heartfelt speech might feel impossible.

 Alternatives to the wedding speech